Canadian Tire Centre: Facilities

 The arena has facilities for ice hockey and basketball games, which are held regularly.
 The arena has also hosted indoor lacrosse.
 The arena has different configurations for concerts, with full and half arena seating arrangements.
 The building has six restaurants and a fitness club.
 Most of the restaurants are only open on game days.
 There are also several concession stands.
 The Ottawa Senators operate a merchandise store next to the east entrance.

 Arena seating is in three levels, 100, 200 and 300, which are fixed sections surrounding the arena floor.
-The levels start with the 100 or 'club' level closest to the ice surface rising further up and away to the 300 level.
+The levels start with the 100 or "club" level closest to the ice surface rising further up and away to the 300 level.
 There are suites in the 100 level, 200 level and at the mezzanine level which is above the 300 level.
 The 100 level has its own concourse while levels 200 and 300 share a concourse.
 The Ottawa Sports Hall of Fame exhibit is on the 200/300 level concourse.
 The mezzanine level is only reachable by elevator.
 In late 2014, the Senators announced major renovations throughout the whole facility.
 Remodeled food outlets and 4K Video displays are only some parts of the $15 million renovation.

 The arena is located in the west end of Ottawa, south of Huntmar Drive and Ontario Highway 417.
 It is accessible from the two highway interchanges of Palladium Drive and Terry Fox Drive.
-It is located approximately 22 km (14 mi) west-southwest of Downtown Ottawa.
+It is located 22 kilometres west-southwest of Downtown Ottawa.
 Ottawa's public transit provider OC Transpo provides special shuttle buses to the arena.